raspberrypilearning/kabaddi/en/step_5.md

 broadcast [kabaddi v]
 ```

-Players must press space regularly to reset their timer, or they'll lose a life.
+Players must press space regularly to reset their timer, or they'll get 'tagged' and lose a life.

 --- /task ---